-In children with typical GI symptoms (diarrhea, weight loss, abdominal distension), testing for celiac disease antibodies should be one of the first tests ordered.
-For those with less typical symptoms, consider testing if no other cause for the symptoms can be identified.
+In children with typical GI symptoms (diarrhea, weight loss, and abdominal distension) testing for celiac disease antibodies should be one of the first tests ordered.
+For those with less typical symptoms consider testing if no other cause for the symptoms can be identified.
 Testing can be considered in those at increased risk for celiac disease even if they are asymptomatic.
 Can celiac disease be confused with other conditions?

-Because the manifestations of celiac disease are so variable, it can be confused with many other conditions.
-Two conditions that cannot be differentiated from celiac disease on clinical grounds alone are:

-- Wheat allergy - Non-celiac gluten sensitivity

-Non-celiac gluten sensitivity is defined as a condition causing symptoms that improve on removal of gluten from the diet in the absence of positive tests for wheat allergy or celiac disease.
+Because the manifestations of celiac disease are so variable, celiac disease can be confused with many other conditions.
+Two conditions that cannot be differentiated from celiac disease on clinical grounds alone are: - Wheat allergy - Non-celiac gluten sensitivity Non-celiac gluten sensitivity is defined as a condition causing symptoms that improve on removal of gluten from the diet in the absence of positive tests for wheat allergy or celiac disease.
 Hence it can only be considered as a possible diagnosis after both celiac disease and wheat allergy have first been excluded.
 Differentiating celiac disease from these conditions is important as the dietary restrictions may not be as strict as they are for celiac disease and hence less burdensome to the family.

-Treating Celiac Disease

-Treatment entails adherence to a strict gluten-free diet for life.
-In most cases, this will result in complete symptom resolution and recovery from the intestinal damage.

-Following a gluten-free diet is not easy.
-It has quality of life implications and increases the cost of food significantly.
+Treating Celiac Disease Treatment for celiac disease entails adherence to a strict gluten free diet for life.
+In most cases this will result in complete symptom resolution and recovery from the intestinal damage.
+Following a gluten free diet is not easy, has quality of life implications and increases the cost of food significantly.
 Therefore it is essential to confirm the diagnosis before prescribing this lifelong dietary change.

-Because gluten is found in many processed foods, newly diagnosed patients should be referred to a dietitian with special expertise in celiac disease for education on gluten avoidance and optimizing nutrition.
+Because gluten is found in many processed foods, newly diagnosed patients should be referred to a nutritionist with special expertise in celiac disease for education on gluten avoidance and optimizing nutrition.
 It is also recommended to refer all patients to a celiac support group.

-The Gluten-Free Gang, is a support group in Central Ohio for those with celiac disease or gluten intolerance and their families and friends.
-Learn more about this support group at GlutenFreeGang.org.

-Celiac Disease Center at Nationwide Children's Hospital

-The Celiac Disease Center at Nationwide Children's provides comprehensive care for the diagnosis and treatment of children with celiac disease.
-Learn more at NationwideChildrens.org/GI.

-Referrals and Consultations

-Online: NationwideChildrens.org/GI

-Phone: (614) 722-6200 or (877) 722-6220 | Fax: (614) 722-4000

-Physician Direct Connect Line for 24-hour urgent physician consultations:

-(614) 355-0221 or (877) 355-0221.

-Laboratory Testing and Pathology Consultations

-Online: NationwideChildrens.org/Lab Phone: (614) 722-5477 or (800) 934-6575
+For more information regarding test availability or specimen requirements, please call (800) 934-6575 or visit NationwideChildrens.org/Lab.